Saturday, December 1, 2007

 Rádio Universitária do Algarve (University of the Algarve) [5]

-Rádio Universitária do Minho (Minho University) [6] Paris Peace Treaties, 1947 Portugal
+Rádio Universitária do Minho (Minho University) [6] Portugal

 Fréquence Banane is the student radio in Lausanne on EPFL and UNIL campus.
 It exists since 1993 and is broadcasting on the Internet and CATV network on FM 94.55 MHz in Lausanne and region.
 In the past Frequence Banane has broadcasted with former Radio Acidule from 1992 to 1996 and then had its independent FM transmitter operating on 92.4 MHz from 1998 to 2005.
 In 2005, Swiss frequency regulation authority (BAKOM) decided to end the low power FM licence.